-What can businesses contribute to priority neighborhoods?
+What can businesses do to help priority neighborhoods?

 Ousama Bouiss, University of Montpellier